cdot/Hotpot/README.md

 You can choose just to monitor just particular modules e.g. `--debug=Server`, or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--debug=all,-Historian,-Server`

+Developers should note that the server must be run with --debug on any platform that doesn't have the expected hardware (pins and thermostats) installed, so that appropriate device stubs can be put in place.

 The server is configured by Javascript read from a file (default `./hotpot.cfg`)After the initial setup, the HTTP interface can be used to query and modify the configuration.
-Every time the server configuration is changed, it will automatically save the configuration file.
+If time the server configuration is changed from the browser interface, the configuration file will be automatically saved.

 An example configuration file is given in `example.hotpot.cfg`.
-The configuration file contains a structured Javascript object with fields as follows:
+The configuration file contains a Javascript object with fields as follows:
 * `server` - sets up the HTTP(S) server
   * `ssl` (optional) HTTPS key server private key `key` and certificate `cert`.